JatinSupra/Supra-AutoFi-Agent/README.md

 # Supra AutoFi Agent
-Transform natural language into Automated DeFi strategies on the Supra to deploy and manage auto top-up strategies without writing code.
+AI Agent to Make Automated DeFi strategies on the Supra to deploy and manage auto top-up strategies without writing code.

 ## ✨ Features